lammps/lammps/doc/src/pg_developer.rst

 Class Atom encapsulates atoms positions, velocities, forces, etc. User can access them using particle index.
-Note, that particle indexes are usually changed every timestep because of sorting.
+Note, that particle indexes are usually changed every few timesteps because of neighbor list rebuilds and spatial sorting (to improve cache efficiency).

 Let us consider another Fix example: We want to have a fix which stores atoms position from previous time step in your fix.
 The local atoms